-We are perfectly placed for a tour of the Cotswolds with its old and historic market towns, villages and curiosities of every kind.
+Uplands House is perfectly placed for a tour of the Cotswolds with its many old and historic market towns, villages and curiosities of every kind.
 Upton House (NT) is just across the road, with its great collections of furniture, porcelain, silver and pictures, and wonderful garden.
-From Uplands House you can explore the Stratford of Shakespeare and Anne Hathaway, go to the theatre and be back for a late dinner.
+From Uplands House you can explore the Stratford on Avon of Shakespeare and Anne Hathaway, and go to the theatre.
 You can visit Oxford with its many medieval colleges, and Blenheim Palace, in Woodstock, see above, home to the Dukes of Marlborough.

-Other fine attractions are the 11th century Warwick Castle, open nearly every day, Charlecote Park, (NT), the splendid Tudor mansion, home of the Lucy Family since 1247, with a garden landscaped by Capability Brown in 1760, and of course Broughton Castle, modernised in 1554, and reflected in a beautiful lake, the ancestral home of the Saye and Sele family for the past 6 centuries which includes the Fiennes – famous actors and explorers.
-Visit Compton Verney, built by Robert Adam in the 1760s, which boasts a wonderful art gallery and constantly changing exhibitions, the Jacobean Chastleton House, and the 18th century Farnborough Hall, the Tudor Sulgrave Manor, George Washington’s ancestral home, and the 15th century Sudeley Castle.
+Other fine attractions are the 11th century Warwick Castle, open nearly every day, Charlecote Park, (NT), the splendid Tudor mansion and home of the Lucy Family since 1247, with a garden landscaped by Capability Brown in 1760, and of course Broughton Castle, modernised in 1554, and reflected in a beautiful moat, the ancestral home of the Saye and Sele family for the past 6 centuries which includes the Fiennes – famous actors and explorers.
+Visit Compton Verney, built by Robert Adam in the 1760s, which boasts a wonderful art gallery, various other collections, and a constantly changing exhibition.

 For the energetic, tennis, and riding are available nearby.
 Clay Pigeon Shooting can be tried or practised at Nadbury House, Edgehill.

 We have a special relationship with Tadmarton Golf Club.
 The course occupies a delightful location with lovely views over the rolling Cotswold hills and countryside to Broughton Castle and Church.
 Staff are friendly and helpful, and golfers enjoy coming here.
 Guests booking through us will get a discount off the green fees.